-Defining Co-living
+3. Defining Co-living

 - 3.1 There is no single definition of co-living provided in national planning policy guidance.
 They are however a form of large-scale, shared, residential accommodation which is purposefully designed, usually for individual renters, and retained within a single ownership.
 Schemes are supported by a comprehensive on-site management operation. - 3.2 They contain private, usually single occupancy, studio rooms alongside a range of communal amenities and services that include kitchens, living areas, dining areas, lounge areas, leisure and workspace facilities.
-The majority, if not all, bills and service charges are usually included in a single all-inclusive monthly rent. - 3.3 It is not considered suitable development for children and so an under 18 age restriction is applied to ensure that the rooms are suitably occupied. - 3.4 Co-living is usually classified as being a sui generis use and as such changes of use to a co-living scheme are not permitted development and always require planning permission.
+The majority, if not all, bills and service charges are usually included in a single all-inclusive monthly rent. - It is not considered suitable development for children and so an under 18 age restriction is applied to ensure that the rooms are suitably occupied. - Co-living is usually classified as being a sui generis use and as such changes of use to a co-living scheme are not permitted development and always require planning permission.

-Co-living versus other typologies
+Co-living Versus Other Typologies

-This section focuses on the specific differences between co-living and other forms of residential typologies.
+3.5 This section focuses on the specific differences between co-living and other residential typologies.

-C3 Residential development
+C3 Residential Development

-- 3.5 Co-living is not classified as C3 residential development for the following reasons: - It does not provide a secure, long term housing solution. - The private studio rooms do not meet nationally described space standards that would be required for C3 residential units. - It requires additional communal facilities and services to be provided that would not be expected as standard on a C3 residential development. - 3.6 Schemes are normally made up of single occupancy studio rooms although rooms for couples could be incorporated if they are designed appropriately and where it is demonstrated that the emphasis was still on communal living.
+- 3.6 Co-living is not classified as C3 residential development for the following reasons: - The private studio rooms do not meet nationally described space standards that would be required for self-contained C3 residential units - It requires additional communal facilities and services to be provided that would not be expected as standard on a C3 residential development. - Co-living schemes are not considered to be suitable accommodation for children and are therefore restricted to over 18s only. - 3.7 Schemes are normally made up of single occupancy studio rooms although rooms for couples could be incorporated if they are designed appropriately and where it is demonstrated that the emphasis was still on communal living.
 Under no circumstances will co-living be a way of getting permission for sub-standard self-contained residential apartments.